 When you have your test scores, it is time to look at what intensity you should train at.

 Endurance training zones

-Once we have discovered your functional threshold, we will help you break your training down into 5 zones, in each sport, which are defined according to your functional threshold in that sport.
+Once we have discovered your functional threshold, we will help you break your training down into 5 zones, in each sport, which is defined according to your functional threshold in that sport.
 We will examine the zones in more detail in a later article, however, as an example for running –

 - Zone 1 – less than 85% of LHTR

 - Zone 3 – 90% to 94% of LTHR